Cost Guide

 £20,000

 The maths is simple.
-A Legionella costs a maximum of £200.
-The fine for not having one can be £20,000 — plus the loss of Section 21 eviction rights (for some certificates), the cost of emergency remediation, and the reputational damage of a prosecution.
+A Legionella Risk Assessment costs a maximum of £200.
+Non-compliance can bring fines of up to £20,000, plus the loss of Section 21 eviction rights (for some certificates), the cost of emergency remediation, and the reputational damage of a prosecution.

 Free for your first property.
 No credit card required.

-How much does a Legionella cost in 2026?
+How much does a Legionella Risk Assessment cost in 2026?